 Trevor Barton was born on the south coast of England to a biker and a supermarket attendant.
-The conservative small home town of his childhood was a place which, by the late ’80’s, felt to him more like a miniature US State than a British place for stiffened upper lips: the town’s locals adored line dancing; his church shot its theology from the hip; fast food appeared.
-Punk was out and baseball-capped rave was in.
+The conservative small town of his childhood was a place which, by the late 80’s, felt to him more like a miniature US State than a British place for stiffened upper lips.
+The town’s locals adored line dancing, his church shot its theology from the hip, fast food appeared; punk was out, and baseball-capped rave was in.

-Shifting senses of nationhood, extreme theology and some family tragedy (his father became disabled, his mother died when he was sixteen) weren’t his only sources of childhood alienation and estrangement: for a few years as a teen he was sent to a military training corps for toughening up.
-As an attempt (almost certainly) to turn him straight this didn’t work.
+Shifting senses of nationhood, unusual theology and some family tragedy (his father became disabled, his mother died when he was sixteen) weren’t his only sources of childhood alienation and estrangement.
+For a few years as a teen he was sent to a military training corps for toughening up.
+As an attempt (almost certainly) to turn him straight, this failed spectacularly.

 He studied at Bath (a place known for its emphasis on skills development during the study of arts subjects – and particularly known for its creative writing expertise).
 His main submission was a well-received script for a play.
 His multi-disciplinary MA dissertation (in 1998) explored why our culture takes interest in cyborgs using (among other things) feminist criticism and the latest in AI philosophy.